M-R-Subash/E-Commerce-Website/README.md

 ### 🛍️ **Shop**
 - Complete product catalog with grid layout
-- Advanced filtering by category, price, and brand
 - Product search functionality
 - Sort by price, popularity, and newness